 The logo shows on the one hand a woman with a chain around her neck, and the other a peacock.
 The illustration is designed to allude to the elegance of the brand in the form of the peacock and also the unique woman who make the jewellery.

 Another example of a logo which is based on an optical illusion, is the corporate logo of Spartan Golf club which hides a double message:

 - On the one hand you can see a person playing golf, the main service of the business

 - And on the other, appears a face wearing a Spartan helmet, which references the name of the club.

 As you can see, marketing with subliminal messages is not exclusive to any one specific channel.
 In fact, subliminal advertising can be used in both emails such as landing pages or on social networks.
 That´s why, in order to dedicate enough time to the content it is important that you have a digital marketing platform that lets you work with all of the channels from the same tool.

 Would you like to learn more about MDirector?
-The only Cross-channel communication platform on the market that lets you focus on content and add value through marketing with subliminal messages.
+The only Email Marketing and Marketing Automation platform on the market that lets you focus on content and add value through marketing with subliminal messages.